jstewmc/api/README.md

 // get the response's new data
 $response->getData();  // returns ['baz' => 'qux']
 ```

-A response's data is always parsed as an associative array, not an object.

 Since responses can vary wildly between API's, it's up to you to know how to traverse the data you've received.